oracle-livelabs/apex/employee-onboarding/7-create-workflow-pages/create-workflow-pages.md

 - All the previous Labs have been completed.

-## Task 1: Create the New Employee Page
+## Task 1: Create a New Employee Onboarding Page

-Now that the Workflow is created, let us create the page that HR will use to onboard a new employee.
+Now that the Workflow is created, let us create a page that HR will use to Onboard a New Employee.

 1. Navigate to **Application ID <number>**.